 Arrival: before 2pm on the first date of the workshop

 Departure: After 12pm on the last date of the workshop

-Lodging and ground transportation are both included with the price of this workshop.
+Lodging is included with the price of this workshop.

 Skill Level: Beginner to advanced

 Physical Difficulty: moderate (must be able to get up and down from kneeling and / or laying position)

 Participants: This workshop will be limited to a maximum of 6 participants.

 - 5 full days of photography and instruction